uchicago-cs/cmsc22000/website/content/labs/lab1.md

 Like SVN, Git is a *version control system* that maintains files in a *repository* that contains not just files, but also a record of all the changes made to those files.
 Git tracks every version of a file or directory using *commits*.
 When you have made changes to one or more files, you can logically group those changes into a "commit" that gets added to your repository.
 You can think of commits as “checkpoints” in your work, representing the work you’ve done since the previous checkpoint.
 This mechanism makes it possible to look at and even revert to older versions of a file by going back to your code as it was when you “checkpointed” it with a commit.

 You will each have a personal Git repository that is hosted on a central server run by the CS department (the software running on that server is [GitLab](https://about.gitlab.com/), so we will often refer to it as "the GitLab server").
 You may have also heard of [GitHub](https://github.com/), a web-based hosting service for Git repositories.
 We will be using GitHub later in the quarter for the course project, but will be using GitLab for the labs, since it will be easier for us to access your work there (since it is tied to CNetID authentication, etc.).
-We will also be browsing some GitHub repositories in this lab, but you will not need a GitHub account just yet.
+We will also be browsing some Git repositories hosted on GitHub, but you will not need a GitHub account just yet.

 ## Initializing your repository